 This game is designed to be played by 2-4 players.
 All you need to play is the official Qwirkle set, which includes 108 tiles.
 The standard Qwirkle instructions are provided below.

 Each Qwirkle set comes with 108 square-shaped tiles.
 The tiles have a black background, and have a shape printed onto each tile.
 Each tile is differentiated by their shape and color.
 Altogether, there are 6 shapes and 6 colors.
-At the start of the game, all tiles are placed in an opaque bag, obscuring them from view, as influenced by Scrabble.
+At the start of the game, all tiles are placed in an opaque bag, obscuring them from view, as influenced by the rules of Scrabble.

 Each player takes a seat on one end of the table.
 The tiles begin the game in a bag, obscured from view.
 Each player draws 6 tiles each.
 The player that goes first is determined with each player calling out the longest chain they can make.

 The gameplay in Qwirkle is similar to Scrabble, where players make chains, analogous to words in Scrabble.
 Chains in Qwirkle can go vertically and horizontally.
 Any number of tiles can be chained so long as they share a similar attribute.

 For example, a chain of circles can be made with circles of a different color.

 Chains can also be made using different shapes, provided the tiles share the same colour.

 In Qwirkle, chains can crossover, just like words in Scrabble.
 This happens when two different chains use the same tile.
 An example of a cross, and variations of the same cross with the same tiles are shown below.